|Home | Data & Statistics | Tools | Collaborations | Work with Us | Publications | About | Links|

-3 Abnormal interpretation = The percentage of examinations with a positive interpretation&.
+4 Recall = The percentage of examinations with a positive initial interpretation&.

-§ Cancers = Examinations with a tissue diagnosis of ductal carcinoma in situ or invasive cancer within 30 days prior to or 1 year following the examination.
+§ Cancers = Examinations with a tissue diagnosis of ductal carcinoma insitu or invasive cancer within one year and before the next screening mammography examination.

-~ Non-cancers = Examinations without a tissue diagnosis of ductal carcinoma in situ or invasive cancer within 30 days prior to or 1 year following the examination.
+~ Non-cancers = Examinations without a tissue diagnosis of cancer within one year or before the next screening examination, whichever occurs earlier.

-& Positive interpretation = BI-RADS category 4 or 5 --- 0/3 with a recommendation for biopsy were recoded as 4.
+& Positive initial interpretation = BI-RADS category 0, 4, or 5 (Note: category 3 with a recommendation for immediate follow-up was recoded as category 0).

-# Negative interpretation = BI-RADS category 1, 2, 0 with no recommendation for biopsy nor additional imaging/work-up, or 3 with no recommendation for biopsy.
+# Negative initial interpretation = BI-RADS category 1, 2, or 3 with no recommendation for immediate follow-up.

 |Maintained by the